-The leaves are changing colors and the weather is really starting to cool down.
-I’ve been craving filling, hearty meals lately and these Roasted Brussels Sprout Bowls with Creamy Honey Mustard Dressing have really been hitting the spot!
-They’re packed with veggie and protein and will leave you feeling healthy and happy.
+The leaves are changing colors, and the weather is really starting to cool down.
+I’ve been craving filling, hearty meals lately, and these Roasted Brussels Sprout Bowls with Creamy Honey Mustard Dressing have really been hitting the spot!
+They’re packed with veggies and protein and will leave you feeling healthy and happy.

 - They’re great for meal prep – These healthy bowls are great to prep ahead of time and then take for lunch each day.
 You can portion them out when you make them and then just grab one each morning before heading to work.